VIS4ROB-lab/ccm_slam/readme.md

 **Other**
 * ```Stats.WriteKFsToFile```: Write KFs to cslam/output. **Attention**: Before being written to the csv-file, KFs are transformed to the body frame of the robot using the transformation given in the camera calibration file by ```T_imu_cam0```.

+# 7. Update Notes

+### Update 1.1:
+* Added functionalities to save and load maps
+* Tracking: All MapPoints in the local map on the agent are now projected into the current frame to improve robustness
+* Fixed problems with GBA interruption with multiple agents
+* Final GBA: If GBA is interrupted during the active part of the SLAM mission, a GBA will be trigerred after no new messages have arrived at the server for 30s.